-An app rat initiative needs metrics to communicate success.
+An application rationalization initiative needs metrics to communicate success.
 Over time, applications with low business-value will be purged from the portfolio—and new applications with low business value will not get through the procurement process.

 IT communicates the success of app rat initiatives with:

-App rat initiatives identify existing application spend and provide analysis on how to use that spend more effectively.
+Application rationalization initiatives identify existing application spend and provide analysis on how to use that spend more effectively.
 IT exists to serve the business and an application portfolio needs to be reviewed with that perspective.
 Value, functional and technical quality, redundancy in capabilities: these are assessments rooted in business, not technology.
-Successful app Rat initiatives ingest monthly financial and operational data, provide self-serve analytics on app TCO, and drive more effective business value orientated application spend.
+Successful app rat initiatives ingest monthly financial and operational data, provide self-serve analytics on app TCO, and drive more effective business value orientated application spend.

 The Definitive Framework for Application Rationalization provides prescriptive guidance on identifying and removing duplicate applications.
 Use a 6-phase approach to cut apps and deploy savings in more rewarding areas.
 Learn how to execute each of the following phases: